BeijiYang/translation/dev blog draft.md

   ...
 ```

-What will happen if we put the "Active Users" object in this array?
+What will happen if we push the "Active Users" object in this array, too?

 ```
 ...